Parametrized systems of generalized polynomial equations: first applications to fewnomials: Applications to fewnomials

-Again, a case distinction regarding the signs of the exponents is required. \begin{itemize} \item If $b_1 \cdot b_2 < 0$ or $b_3>0$, then at least one of the sign-characteristic functions is strictly monotonic.
+We distinguish three cases regarding the signs of the exponents. \begin{enumerate} \item If $b_1 \cdot b_2 < 0$ or $b_3>0$, then at least one of the two sign-characteristic functions is strictly monotonic.
 If $s_{-b_3,1}$ is monotonic and hence invertible, we obtain the parametrization

 having one component, for all $c^*$.

 If $s_{b_1,b_2}$ is monotonic and hence invertible, we obtain the parametrization